GospelSounders/adventhymnals/content/02.christ-in-song/09.701-800/10.791-800/02.Each-Returning-Morn/docs.md

 ---
+title: |
-title: 792.
-Each Returning Morn
+    792. Each Returning Morn - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 792.
+Each Returning Morn.
+O Christ, with each returning morn Thine image to our hearts be borne; And may we ever clearly see Our dearest treasure, Lord, in thee!
+    keywords:  |
-    keywords: Christ in Song, Each Returning Morn, O Christ, with each returning morn,
+        Christ in Song, adventhymnals, advent hymnals, Each Returning Morn, O Christ, with each returning morn.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 792. EACH RETURNING MORN
+####  Christ in Song,

 ```txt
 1.